avibrown/playtronica-tools/README.md

 The user should place (up to) 16 samples in the samples folder.
 The names are irrelevant, as long as the file types are `.mp3` or `.wav`.

 The samples will be loaded from the "bottom up", starting with the connection marked C1 and upward.
-Currently there is no support for specifying which connection will play a specific sample.
+Currently there is no support for specifying which connection will play a particular sample.